-In this interview, you can read about how the Danish education centre UCPlus works with Quality Management, ISO9001 and their QMS when laws and regulations influence them as an organisation.
+In this interview, you can read about how the Danish education center UCPlus works with Quality Management, ISO9001 and their QMS when laws and regulations influence them as an organisation.
 I invited UCPlus Quality- and Education Manager, Kim Strunge, for a talk.

 UCPlus in short: UCPlus is certified by ISO9001, 14001 and 18001 in work environment management systems and environmental management systems.
 The company is specialised in basic and continuing education within the transport industry.
 They have more than 35 years of experience in the field of education, educating drivers for taxis and heavy vehicles such as trucks and buses.
 UCPlus also offer language courses in Danish for foreign adults.

 I asked Kim Strunge how UCPlus as an education center works with Quality Management Processes and ISO 9001 in practice.
 He informed me that they use a self-developed management system.
 Their management system is designed in PowerPoint and Excel.
 PowerPoint is used as an employee manual and Excel to systematically follow up on deviations.
 All employees can access the system and all roles are visible.
 Leaders are part-owners of the system and have the responsibility of correcting the deviations that may occur:

 “It is the deviation system that keeps us going.
 Quality is extremely important to us in our industry.
 Therefore, our follow-ups are never more than three months apart in the form of a management evaluation meeting.”

 I asked Kim Strunge if they have any challenges with the management system they use.
 To this question, he answered that the system performs perfectly in relation to the number of deviations and how they work with follow-ups on these.
 Another advantage of the system is that it is easy to access for all, understandable and simple:

 Quality Management Processes in Practice

 I asked Kim Strunge how UCPlus as an education center works with their management system.
 To this he explained that continuous improvements are an important part of it: